Skip to main content

 If your budget is limited, trimming scope in the design and engineering phases yields the biggest savings.
 A clear MVP plan keeps the product focused on outcomes rather than features.

-How to Reduce Risk and Protect Your Budget
+How Do You Reduce Risk and Protect Your Budget?

 The goal is not to avoid risk entirely but to expose it early.
 The most reliable risk controls are scope discipline, user validation, and a plan for measurement after launch.